Promoting integration through social connections

 - Named sponsorship: Sponsorship as a pathway allows communities, individuals or institutions to sponsor and support the entry and stay of named or nominated individuals.
 The short-hand way of labelling such programmes would be “named sponsorship”.

-UNHCR recommends that during the design and building of community sponsorship programs there should be a focus on three general principles:
+UNHCR recommends that during the design and building of community sponsorship programmes there should be a focus on three general principles:

-- Protection focus – community sponsorship programs should not endorse or encourage selectivity.
+- Protection focus – community sponsorship programmes should not endorse or encourage selectivity.
 The primarily focus should be on individuals with resettlement needs that are referred by UNHCR;

-- Safeguards – community sponsorship programs should not diminish State responsibility for protection and solutions.
-Community sponsorship programs should also be underpinned by a safety net of government support and rights consistent with international protection standards.
+- Safeguards – community sponsorship programmes should not diminish State responsibility for protection and solutions.
+Community sponsorship programmes should also be underpinned by a safety net of government support and rights consistent with international protection standards.